 God is kind –

-Paul is referring to the Father by the word “He”.
-The father predestined
+Paul was referring to the Father when he said “He”.
+The Father predestined

 us to adoption as sons to Himself through the kind intention of His will, so

-we are sons and daughters of the Father.
+we are sons and daughters of the Father and brothers and sisters of Christ.
 God has chosen to keep our

 relationship with Him as adopted sons and daughters that we may forever

-remember that He snatched us from our original father and spiritual ancestor,
+remember that He snatched us from our fate as children of the devil, destined

 sins, as it is written “For God so loved the world, that He gave His only